chyelang/AdvancedEAST/README.md

 which is primarily based on
-[EAST:An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2), and the significant improvement was also made, which make long text predictions more accurate.
+[EAST:An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2), and the significant improvement was also made, which make long text predictions more accurate.</br>
 If this project is helpful to you, welcome to star.

 # advantages